reubano/meza/README.rst

 Why I built meza
 ^^^^^^^^^^^^^^^^

-pandas is great, but installing it isn't exactly a `walk in the park`_.
-It also doesn't play nice with `PyPy`_.
-I designed **meza** to provide much of same functionality as pandas, using the functional programming paradigm.
+pandas is great, but installing it isn't exactly a `walk in the park`_, and it doesn't play nice with `PyPy`_.
+I designed **meza** to be a lightweight, easy to install, less featureful alternative to pandas.
+I also optimized **meza** for memory usage over speed, PyPy compatibility, and functional programming best practices.

 Why you should use meza
 ^^^^^^^^^^^^^^^^^^^^^^^

-``meza`` provides a number of benefits / differences from similar libraies such as ``pandas``.
+``meza`` provides a number of benefits / differences from libraies such as ``pandas`` and the like.
 Namely:

-- a functional programming instead of object oriented API
+- a functional programming (instead of object oriented) API
 - `iterators by default`_ (reading/writing)
-- `pypy support`_
+- `PyPy compatibility`_
 - `geojson support`_ (reading/writing)
 - `seamless integration`_ with sqlachemy (and other libs that work with iterators of dicts)